lukasmartinelli/pgclimb/README.md

 ## Supported Formats

-The example queries operate on the open data [employee salaries of Montgomery County Maryland](https://data.montgomerycountymd.gov/Human-Resources/Employee-Salaries-2014/54rh-89p8).
+The example queries operate on the open data [employee salaries of Montgomery County Maryland](https://data.montgomerycountymd.gov/api/views/54rh-89p8/rows.csv).
+You can import CSV files into your database using [my PostgreSQL import tool pgfutter](http://github.com/lukasmartinelli/pgfutter).
 To connect to your beloved PostgreSQL database set the [appropriate connection options](#database-connection).

 ### CSV and TSV